Project Ashtami

 How it all began…

-A visit to a waste segregation site in 2017 changed Tarini’s perspective towards life.
-She had passed by that location every day on her way to the school.
-The driver would typically ask her to roll up the car windows to avoid the foul stench emanating from the waste site.
+A visit to a waste segregation site six years ago changed Tarini’s perspective towards life.
+She had passed by that location for four years on her way to the school.
+The driver would typically ask her to roll up the car windows to avoid the foul smell.
 It was a busy place because she would always see women and girls working in that location-be it summer, monsoon or winter.
-She asked her mother if they could visit the dump site.
+Since they would whizz past that place, she asked her mother if they could slow down to see the activities going on there.
 The site was located in a spot where the road narrowed and was perched at the corner of a bridge that went over a nullah.

-One afternoon her mother took her to the waste site.
-There she met two women waste pickers who were manually segregating waste.
+There she met two waste pickers who were manually segregating waste.
 It was a hot afternoon and the stench of the rotting garbage was over powering.
 Flies and mosquitoes were all around and it was uncomfortable standing in a spot without being bitten.
 Yet the two waste pickers continued to work quietly and efficiently sorting through and making neat piles of certain recyclable items which they hoped to sell by the end of the day.

 Tarini enjoys painting, craft projects, writing, reading and spending time in the midst of nature.